davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/posts/timecrisis-2-ps2.md

 * Time Crisis 2 (USA version) for PS2 - SLUS-210219

+Use the latest CHD version from [this ROM pack](https://archive.org/details/lightgunsbatocera) in the ps2.7z file.

 ### Sinden Light Gun Utility Patched with support for Patched PCSX2 Emulator

 * <a href="https://github.com/nixxou/SindenSoft/releases/tag/V1">Sinden Light Gun Utility</a>